chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 ..

 - If the tuple argument has the ``in`` or ``const in`` intent, then it is a value tuple.
-Each of its components is copy-initialized or move-initialized from the corresponding component of the actual argument as if it is passed to an ``in`` intent argument, including the case where the actual argument is a referential tuple.
+Each of its components is copy-initialized from the corresponding component of the actual argument as if it is passed to an ``in`` intent formal argument.
+When the actual argument is a referential tuple and the component is a reference, the source of copy initialization is the variable being referenced.
   All components of a ``const in`` argument are considered to be ``const`` and cannot be modified.